 In accordance with ICH E6 (R2) [2], three open-label, phase I clinical trials in patients with refractory (grade 4) HER2-positive meta-static breast cancer, which will be primarily designed to determine the safety, maximum tolerated dose and pharmacokinetics of Hertumig.
 The weekly schedule of i.v. infusion is based on the expected clearance calculated from preclinical studies and was continued until disease progressed.
 As is usual in such studies, relatively low numbers of patients will be recruited in these phase I clinical trials (n =15-18) and the enrolment can be completed in a short period of time.

-Priya: Clinical plan
+Priya: Clinical Plan

-In accordance with ICH E6 (R2) [11], there were three open-label, phase I clinical trials in patients with refractory (grade 4) HER2-positive meta-static breast cancer, which were primarily designed to determine the safety, maximum tolerated dose and pharmacokinetics of Hertumig.
-The weekly schedule of i.v. infusion was based on the expected clearance calculated from preclinical studies and was continued until disease progressed.
-As is usual in such studies, relatively low numbers of patients were recruited in these phase I clinical trials (n =15-18) and the enrolment was completed in short period of time.
-As a result, Hertumig was well tolerated at all doses from 10-450 mg i.v. and a maximum tolerated dose was not reached.
-In the single-agent trials, serious adverse events were recorded in four patients, but none were considered related to the administration of Hertumig.
+Preclinical studies have demonstrated the efficacy and safety of Hertumig.
+A multifactorial preclinical study provides a stronger foundation for establishing phase I clinical trials in the Hertumig drug development program.
+Phase I clinical studies' main objectives are evaluating safety and tolerability, determining biomarkers, proof of concept, and the first human-safe dose.
+Further details about the trial are mentioned below -

+Site - Heidelberg University Hospital, Germany.

+Duration - 15 months

+Cohort size - 24

+Inclusion criteria –

+Advanced refractory HER2-positive metastatic breast cancer

+HER2 overexpression at a 3+ level (determined by immunohistochemistry)

+No chemotherapy treatment in the last 30 days

+Exclusion criteria –

+History of adverse reactions, cardiac dysfunction, or symptomatic and asymptomatic cardiotoxicity, autoimmune diseases

+Ongoing viral infection

+Pregnancy and breastfeeding

+Study design - two open labeled

+Phase I A - SAD (single ascending dose)

+Phase I B - MAD (multiple ascending doses) weekly repeated

+Concentration for dose escalation study- 10/50/100/ 250/500 mg

+Safety factor for dose - 10

+Medical supervision - 24 hours after administration

+Endpoints- Safety and PK (Pharmacokinetics)

+Clinical studies are designed in agreement with (ICH M3) Non-clinical safety studies for the conduct of human clinical trials for pharmaceuticals (R2) and (ICH E6: Guideline for good clinical practice (R2).

 Part C: Chemistry, Manufacturing and Controls, CMC